Azure-Samples/active-directory-dotnet-native-uwp-v2/README.md

 ### Overview

-This simple sample demonstrates how to use the [Microsoft Authentication Library (MSAL) for .NET](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet) to get an access token and call the Microsoft Graph using MS Graph SDK from an Universal Windows Platform (UWP) application.
+This sample demonstrates how to use the [Microsoft Authentication Library (MSAL) for .NET](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet) to get an access token and call the Microsoft Graph using the MS Graph SDK from a Universal Windows Platform (UWP) application.

 1. The .NET client UWP application uses the Microsoft Authentication Library (MSAL) to sign-in a user and obtain a JWT access token from Azure Active Directory (Azure AD).
 2. The access token is then used as a bearer token to call  Microsoft Graph and fetch the signed-in user's details.